The Beatles: Eight Days a Week: Release

 The film project was announced by Hulu on 4 May 2016 as its first documentary acquisition, as part of a planned Hulu Documentary Films collection.
 The film premiered theatrically on 15 September, before debuting on the streaming service on 17 September.

 Box office

 The Beatles: Eight Days a Week—The Touring Years grossed $2.9 million in the U.S. and Canada and $9.4 million in other territories, including $1.4 million in the UK, for a worldwide total of $12.3 million.

 In the film's opening weekend in North America, it made $785,336 from 85 theatres, for an average of $9,239.

 Critical response

 On review aggregator website Rotten Tomatoes, the film has an approval rating of 96% based on 103 reviews, with an average rating of 7.9/10.
 The site's critical consensus reads, "We love them, yeah, yeah, yeah—and with archival footage like that, you know The Beatles: Eight Days a Week—The Touring Years can't be bad."
-On Metacritic, which assigns a normalized rating, the film has a score 72 out of 100, based on 22 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a score of 72 out of 100, based on 22 critics, indicating "generally favorable reviews".